 Do you want them to use your blog to further their education?
 Download a free offer you just put out?
 Call you for a consultation about their engineering design?

-Customize your messaging to the result you want.
+Customize your message to gain the result you want.

 2. Use Personalization